hilaldonmez/text_summarization/Readme.md

-# Single Document Extractive Text Summarization with LexRank
+# Extractive Text Summarization for Single Document with LexRank

 Single document extractive text summarization with LexRank is implemented.
 Dataset consists of 1000 plain text files.
 Each of them includes a news story and gold standard summary separated with a blank line from the news story.
 Implementation steps are as following:
 1. Calculate IDF score